 - Fingerprint scanner security for added peace of mind when you’re staying in hostels

-The Galaxy S7 and iPhone 7 are great options.
+The Galaxy S8 and iPhone 8, 8 Plus or X are great options.
 Find your perfect smartphone.

 Want to take your computer in your kit bag too?
 See our pick of laptops for travelling